 As described, there are numerous ways to achieve national scientific advice from both a regulatory and a HTA standpoint.
 If the purpose is to gain insights from regulators and HTA bodies in parallel, the options have however evolved significantly in recent years.
 Some of the important changes have been introduced as recent as in 2017.
 The experience of combined consultations with the EMA and EUnetHTA has led to the establishment of a new platform on evidence generation based on Parallel Consultation (PC) (4), replacing the previous Parallel EMAHTA Scientific Advice procedure, EUnetHTA’s early dialogues and the SEED (Shaping European Early Dialogues) project.

 The purpose of the new procedure remains the same but introduces some changes:

 - A stable group of HTA bodies with significant experience of conducting early dialogues has been assembled to improve consistency, quality and learning throughout the process (Early Dialogues Working Party – EDWP).

-- A coordinator and rapporteur for early dialogues is appointed to increase the proportion and quality of
+- A coordinator and rapporteur for early dialogues is appointed to increase the proportion and quality of common answers.

 - The scope for early dialogues has been extended to cover Post Launch Evidence Generation (PLEG).